 I will fully admit that I have struggled to find compassion for the interior design industry, since doing the shopping ban.
 I hate that we are constantly being marketed to and sold on the idea that our homes must look a certain way.
 Personally, I have had it all.
 I bought all brand new, matching furniture and decor when I was 23.
 But I later realized I had done that for all the wrong reasons, thinking it would somehow make it seem like I had achieved a certain level of success (or reached adulthood).
 I had not.
 All I had done was purchase brand new, matching furniture and decor.

 Since doing the shopping ban, I have learned it’s fine to want your home to be comfortable and to feel like “you”.
 But it doesn’t matter what anyone else thinks when they see it.
 It doesn’t matter what my home looks like or what your home looks like.
 It doesn’t matter what “decorating style” we are, what colours we are most drawn to or where we bought everything.
 And it certainly doesn’t matter if it all matches.
-All that matters is that we use it.
+All that matters is that we use and enjoy it.
 Because at the end of the day, your home doesn’t need to be ready to have its picture taken.
-Its sole purpose is to provide shelter.
+Its purpose is to provide a comforting shelter.

 So, I’m not going to share pictures of my new home.
 If you want to see what my life in Squamish looks like, I’ll continue to share pictures of the outdoors on Instagram.
 And if you’re really curious, you can go back to my old post and just imagine the same furniture against different white walls.
 But here is what I will share: stories about what happens in this home.
 The friends who come to visit.
 The things we do.
 The memories we make.
 And the adventures we go on, when we walk out and lock the door behind us.
 That is what life is all about.